fxbuson/PhyrexianDictionary/README.md

 # PhyrexianDictionary
 Phyrexian Dictionary

+Find the webpage that this repo generates [here](https://fxbuson.github.io/PhyrexianDictionary/)

 Goal:

 To craeate a website where people can look up all known information about the Phyrexian language